Chiraglr/cp/Array And Math/ArrayAndMath.md

 we know maxBucket - minBucket <= minGap.
 So no point searching inside a bucket.
 So naturally we have to search between buckets.
 Answer lies in comparing max of previous bucket with minBucket.

 principle: In unsorted array A of size N, maximum difference between successive elements in A's sorted form cannot be less than minGap.
 So let's bucket elements with gap = minGap so that we don't have to check inside a bucket for the maximum difference between elements.

+### 5. Repeating Number more than N/x of Array, for every x = 2, 3, 4, etc..

+principle: Repeatedly remove x numbers from array.
+Numbers removed should be unique for a single removal.
+Once we can't find x unique numbers for removal, then the number satisfying above condition will be in these numbers.
+So finally we have to iterate over original array and check.

+problems: i) You're given a read only array of n integers.
+Find out if any integer occurs more than n/3 times in the array.